baseGriffith/food-cartel/README.md

 ## Motivation

-This is the coures project for the Software Engineering course at BITS Pilani.
-The aim of the project is to develop an orginizational worksystem involving more than two types of actors and to learn software development and technologies involved in developming such worksystems.
+This is the course project for the Software Engineering course at BITS Pilani.
+The aim of the project is to develop an orginizational worksystem involving more than two types of actors and to learn software development and the technologies involved in developing such worksystems.

 ## Authors